Planning applications

 It must be understood that if an application is submitted and someone does not like the application they can submit their views and these will be read but for the Council to refuse any application there must be sound legal/ planning objections.

-Your County Councillors are here to support and advice residents.
+Your County Councillors are here to support and advise residents.

 A common question is –

-Q) Will our Councillors take on our case against a neighbour who has applied for a house extension we do not like, and stop it ?
+Q) Will our Councillors take on our case against a neighbour who has applied for a house extension we do not like it ?

 A) Your Councillor will look at the facts and give advice, link in with the planning department to ensure the application and process are followed correctly, the Councillor may speak at a meeting (if the application goes before a committee) but the Cllr must have grounds to object.